donnievawter/frame_ps_plugin/README.md

 This project is designed to add virtual frames to an image in Photoshop.

 ### Some of the features:
+* Create the base frame with Generative Fill or use your own.
 * Works with arbitrary aspect ratios
 * Adds text field for the title
 * Adds a mat with a user chosen color

 ## Installation:
   This is a photoshop plug-in and you need the ccx file.
-  This will be updated as I progress
+  It will be available in the Photoshop Marketplace or if you fork the code you can generate your own

 ## Useage:
-    After installation you got to Plugins>Add Frame>Add Frame
+    After installation you go to Plugins>Add Frame>Add Frame

 ## Setting the items:
   You will be presented with this panel

    ![Choose Files](assets/choosefiles.png)
+1. Create the base frame or choose a file.
+To create a frame [See here](#Creating-a-Base-Frame)
 1. Choose the frame file and make it active.
-2. Press "Step 1" button.
+2. {#step1}Press "Step 1" button.
 3. Note that any layer effects on the frame will be disabled.
 This may change the appearance of the frame.
 Don't worry.
 They will be re-enabled after processing.
 3. Open the image you want to frame
 4. Press "Step 2" button